1.1 Complex problems—complexity or clockware

 Often it's difficult to see how things that happen on an individual level (conversations or daily routines, for example) can change things at an organizational or broad system level.
 Similarly, the larger system has an influence on what happens within organizations and amongst individuals.
 These are examples of the inter-relatedness of different levels or scales.
 So, to create a change, you need to understand this concept of scale and how scales inter-relate.
 As you view the video, try to think of examples in your own work of how different levels connect to each other.
 You might also begin to reflect upon the scale at which the problem originates and at what scale an intervention would have the best chance of achieving impact.

 We are embedded in, embody, and act out structures of beliefs, power, and rules and norms at micro, meso, and macro scales.
 Here, we continue to explore the idea of scale, beginning with a framework used to understand social structures.
 In the lecture segment which follows, Frances will help us to see how this applies to change-making.

-To learn more about structuration theory, see Anthony Giddens or, if you want to go further, you can find many papers on structuration on the web.
+To learn more about structuration theory, see Anthony Giddens' work on the topic or, if you want to go further, you can find many papers on structuration on the web.

 1.18 Scale—micro, meso, macro